NFDI4BIOIMAGE/Cologne-Hackathon-2023/README.md

 ### Topic selection on-site

-Following the initial intense discussions and task identification some adjustments to the potential topics were made and the final topics on-site were selected:
+Following the initial intense discussions and task identification, some adjustments to the potential topics were made and the final topics on-site were selected:

 The interoperability topic focussed on **OMERO-ARC Interoperability**.